ChipUSM/osic-stacks/README.md

 #### 2a.
 Desktop

-After creating and starting the container, enter to it executing a shell with docker.
+Connect to your container with the using the name specified in the previous step.

 ```sh
 docker exec -it <container_name> bash
 ```

 #### 2b.
 Web

-Connect from the web to the VNC client at `https://localhost:8444`.
+Access from the web to the VNC client at `https://localhost:8444`.

 ### 3. Configure Volare